FACULTY

 KC Vernon

-Institute Curriculum Director
+Curriculum Director

 Professor KC Vernon, J.D., has over a decade of experience with competitive debate and speaking events.
 They have competed in original oratory, policy debate, extemporaneous speaking, model UN, and Jessup International Moot Court.
 Professor Vernon has earned a license to practice law in Texas, which provides a unique perspective on debate instruction and strategy.
 Applying their legal education to the debate world, KC specializes in training debaters to effectively use cross-examination, adapt to judges, and utilize quality research practices to construct arguments.

-Trinity has been fortunate to have KC as the head argument coach for the past two years.
+Trinity has been fortunate to have KC as the head argument coach for the past two and a half years.
 During that time KC has revolutionized Trinity’s argumentative approach, moving Trinity forward in participating in modern college policy debate.
 Professor Vernon teaches rhetoric and public speaking courses at Trinity University, and believes “that the critical skills encouraged by debate training are essential to a student’s ability to change the world.”

 _JPG.jpg)